 Embedded finance enables any company to incorporate banking products such as lending, BNPL, payment services, wallets, and rewards direct into their customer experience as a service within their range—and without having to redirect users to a third party.
-That means they can integrate payments on their site so buyers need not enter their card details for every transaction, as well as provide insurance, issue their own credit cards, and enable customers to pay in instalments for online purchases.
-If banks want to offer embedded finance they must also refine their branding, as well as consider new business models, such as B2B2C and B2B2B distribution and pay-for-use monetisation.
+That means they can integrate payments on their site so buyers need not enter their card details for every transaction, as well as provide insurance, issue their own credit cards, and enable customers to pay in installments for online purchases.
+If banks want to offer embedded finance they must also refine their branding, as well as consider new business models, such as B2B2C and B2B2B distribution and pay-for-use monetization.

 Until a few years ago, offering embedded finance required an immense investment of time, resources, and technological development.
 That’s no longer the case—thanks to application programming interfaces (APIs), sets of instructions connecting two softwares to facilitate the exchange of information.
 An API acts as a gateway between customer, company, and bank, and means the customer enjoys a frictionless, faster, streamlined shopping experience, with banking transactions available when and where they need them.
 But it goes much broader than APIs, of course—and Toqio is a prime example of the power of building a range of integrations into a platform so businesses don’t have to.

 - the transfer of value in space

 - the transfer of value in time

 Each category can be integrated into a non-financial program and delivered via a network.
 But embedded finance is different because it integrates a financial services company into the product offering of a non-financial services company.
 Take digital wallets, for example.
 To use a digital wallet, the customer stores their payment card information in the app.
 The card has been issued by a traditional bank.
 The user can then use the app to make a purchase at a brick-and-mortar store, online, or in the app store.
 They can also send money to other users without having to enter their card or bank account information every time.